 Army Officer Functional Area Careers

-A functional area is a grouping of officers by technical specialty or skill, which usually requires significant education, training and experience.
+A functional area is a grouping of officers by technical specialty or skill, which usually require significant education, training and experience.

 An officer receives his or her functional area between the fifth and sixth years of service.
 Individual preference, academic background, manner of performance, training and experience, and needs of the Army are all considered during the designation process.